 Creating the queue storage was simple and fast, as it’s just a storage type inside your storage account.
 Creating the functions seemed pretty simple on paper (I mean, in the Azure documentation), but I faced a few surprises, like the fact that there is no actual “HTTP output binding” (it only exists to answer an HTTP triggered function).

-I chose to create my functions in JavaScript, which is not my favorite language (That’s an euphemism.
+I chose to create my functions in JavaScript, which is not my favorite language (That’s a euphemism.
 I hate JavaScript more than any other language I’ve ever tried.
 And I tried PHP at school.), because you can code it and test it directly on the portal (which is not the case if you choose Java, which has to be built and tested on your local machine).
-I spent a fair amount of my time trying to write an http request from inside the Azure function in JavaScript (I posted the requests that actually worked on my GitHub.
-Shoutout to all the people who posted answers about that problem on StackOverflow: I managed to do it by putting pieces of all the answers all together.).

-In the end, including the JS struggles, it took me 2 hours to create the queue storage and the two functions and manage to make an end-to-end flow: my http-triggered function was callable from anywhere (like, with Postman on my local machine), it created a new message in the queue, which itself triggered another function which would make an http request to my backend app, via the APIM.
+In the end, including the JS struggles, it took me 2 hours to create the queue storage and the two functions and manage to make an end-to-end flow: my http-triggered function was callable from anywhere (with Postman on my local machine), it created a new message in the queue, which itself triggered another function which would make an http request to my backend app, via the APIM.

-• Services used: Queue storage and Function app
+- Services used: Queue storage and Function app

-• Total time: 10 minutes to create the queue storage (including the time to remember in which service it was) and a little less than 2 hours to create the 2 functions and manage to make them work end-to-end.
+- Total time: 10 minutes to create the queue storage (including the time to remember in which service it was) and a little less than 2 hours to create the 2 functions and manage to make them work end-to-end.

-• Difficulty of the operation: Pretty easy still.
+- Difficulty of the operation: Pretty easy still.

 * well, after all I found some documentation and it seems it’s possible to post messages with a http request, but I was already done with my solution and the direct calls from Postman didn’t seem to work anyway…